dereuromark/cakephp-test-helper/README.md

 You have an overview of your classes and the test classes to it.
 If there is one missing, you can easily "bake" it from this web backend.
 It internally uses [Bake](https://github.com/cakephp/bake/) plugin as well as your preferred theme.

 ### Further useful addons
-- URL array generation from string URLs (respects routing, so it is basically also a reverse lookup)
+* URL array generation from string URLs (respects routing, so it is basically also a reverse lookup)
-- Fixture validation tool (compares actual DB with the schema files: fields and attributes, constraints and indexes)
+* Fixture validation tool (compares actual DB with the schema files: fields and attributes, constraints and indexes)
-- Model/entity/table comparison overview.
+* Model/entity/table comparison overview.
-- GUI for fixture comparison and generation of missing ones per mouse click.
+* GUI for fixture comparison and generation of missing ones per mouse click.
+* Custom linter tasks for project-specific code quality checks.

 ![Dashboard](docs/img/dashboard.png)